-Acute bacterial prostatitis refers to a severe infection involving the prostate that may cause significant systemic upset.
+Acute bacterial prostatitis refers to a an infection involving the prostate that may cause significant systemic upset.

-It tends to present with urinary symptoms, lower back or pelvic pain and symptoms of systemic infection.
+It tends to present with urinary symptoms, lower back or pelvic pain +/- symptoms of systemic infection.

-Urinary pathogens are commonly implicated, commonly Escherichia coli.
+Urinary pathogens are often implicated, commonly Escherichia coli.
 Less commonly sexually transmitted infections are isolated as the cause.

 E.coli is the most commonly isolated pathogen in acute bacterial prostatitis.

-Acute bacterial prostatitis often presents with urinary symptoms, pain and symptoms of systemic infection.
+Acute bacterial prostatitis often presents with urinary symptoms, pain and features of systemic infection.

-Pain is common but its nature varies and may be poorly localised.
+Pain is common but its nature varies and it can be poorly localised.
 Patients may describe lower abdominal, rectal or perineal pain.
 Signs of systemic infection are common.

 Investigations are aimed at isolating the causative organism.

-Men should be evaluated for sexually transmitted infection.
-Routine screening for blood borne viruses may also be organised.
+Men should be evaluated for sexually transmitted infections.
+Routine screening for blood-borne viruses may also be organised.

-MRI prostate: Allows assessment prostate and for the development of abscess.
+MRI prostate: allows assessment of the prostate and to screen for the development of an abscess.

 Most cases will respond to appropriate antibiotics.

-Patients presenting with sepsis must be managed with the principles outlined by the sepsis six and receive urgent senior review.
+Patients presenting with sepsis must be managed with the principles outlined by the 'sepsis six' and receive an urgent senior review.

-Patients with significant co-morbidities, signs of systemic infection or other cause for concern should be admitted for inpatient therapy and monitoring.
+Patients with significant co-morbidities, signs of systemic infection or another cause for concern should be admitted for inpatient therapy and monitoring.

 Patients require further urological review after the acute episode is treated to evaluate for pre-disposing structural abnormalities in the urinary tract.